 The district has made significant progress in ensuring all programming within a vertical team is aligned during the 2009 to 2010 school year, as campus leadership from all schools within a vertical team worked to together in planning and ensuring activities were aligned.

-Pearce's students go to both Reagan and LBJ High Schools.
-Their vertical team planning focused on:
+Mendez students eventually go to Travis High School.
+The Travis High vertical team planning focused on: